 After working for two or three years as an analyst, you are promoted to the associate rank.
-Alternatively, you can enter the associate rank directly, skipping over being an analyst, if you arrive with a graduate degree from a top MBA program.
-Apart from watching over the analysts, an associate spends most of the time talking to clients and seeing what they need.
+Alternatively, you can sometimes enter the associate rank directly, skipping over being an analyst, if you arrive with a graduate degree from a top MBA program.
+Apart from watching over the analysts, an associate spends most of their time talking to clients and seeing what they need.
 They may also work alongside analysts in preparing pitch book materials and in financial modeling.
-The salary of an associate varies between $110, 000 and $300, 000 or even more.
+The salary of an associate varies between $110,000 and $300,000.

 Learn more: Associate interview questions.

-An associate rises to the rank of a vice president after working at the bank for a period of three to four years.
-A vice president speaks to clients on the call and updates them on how things are progressing.
-By default, the analysts and associates fall under the vice president, and the VP ensures that PowerPoint presentations and financial models are built in the right way.
-They have an active role in executing deals with clients, and therefore earn a higher salary than associates and analysts.
-The pay ranges between $150, 000 and $450, 000.
+An associate typically rises to the rank of a vice president after working at the bank for a period of three to four years.
+A vice president speaks to clients and updates them on how deals or transactions are progressing.
+By default, the analysts and associates fall under the vice president, whose responsibilities include ensuring that PowerPoint presentations and financial models are built in the right way.
+VPs have an active role in executing deals with clients and, therefore, earn a substantially higher salary than associates or analysts.
+The pay usually ranges between $150,000 and $450,000.

 Learn more: Investment banking pitch books.

-The senior VP may also be called a director or principal, depending on the company.
-To become a VP, you must have worked in an investment bank and risen up the hierarchy.
-It is unheard of for someone to get in from outside the investment bank like is the case for associate and analyst ranks.
-A senior VP speaks a lot with clients and acts as a linkage between the clients and the team in the lower ranks.
-The pay ranges between $250, 000 and $1.5 million inclusive of bonuses.
+A senior VP may also be called a director or principal, depending on the company.
+To become a Senior VP, you must have worked in an investment bank and risen up the hierarchy.
+It is unheard of for someone to be hired to the position from outside the bank.
+A senior VP deals directly a lot with clients and acts as a bridge between the clients and the team in the lower ranks.
+Senior VP pay ranges between $250,000 and $1.5 million, inclusive of bonuses.